abrilBjarano/Java-A-Fondo/1/README.md

 * #### _split_ (method)

-    Another way to split strings into substrings we can use this method from _String_.
+    Another way to split strings into substrings is the method _String_.

     ```
     String s = "Juan|Marcos|Carlos|Matias";